FastyBird/exchange/README.md

 ## What is FastyBird exchange library?

-This is library for [FastyBird](https://www.fastybird.com) ecosystem which is implementing data exchange bus services.
+This is library for [FastyBird IoT](https://www.fastybird.com) ecosystem which is implementing data exchange services.

 ## Installation